-The Board of Directors (the "Board") provides oversight and direction to the implementation of the Company's risk management framework.
-To assist in exercising its responsibilities, the Board has established an Investment and Risk Committee and an Audit Committee.
+The Board provides oversight and direction to the implementation of the Company's RMF.
+To assist in exercising its responsibilities, the Board has established a number of committees as detailed in 3.1.2 Board Committees.

 The Company has also established a number of Management Committees where the Chief Executive Officer ("CEO") and his Management team work to implement the Board's strategic agenda.
 Roles and responsibilities of each Committee are described in their respective Charters, which are regularly reviewed.